electrode-io/fynpo/README.md

 [![Build Status][travis-image]][travis-url]
 [![Dependency Status][daviddm-image]][daviddm-url] [![devDependency Status][daviddm-dev-image]][daviddm-dev-url]

-# fyn - Node Module Development Made Easy
+# fyn - Large Scale NodeJS Development Made Easy

-`fyn` is the result of a long pursuit for an easier workflow when developing over multiple node modules locally.
-It offers a simple way to develop and test across multiple modules effortlessly.
+`fyn` is the result of a long pursuit to make developing advanced, large, and complex software in NodeJS easier and manageable.

 Over the course of realizing this goal, `fyn` gradually became a fully functional and super fast node package manager for the [flat node_modules design] that maintains [100% compatibility](#compatibility).

-As a package manager, it employs a different approach that installs only one copy of every required versions of a package in a flat node_modules structure.
-Hence the name `fyn`, which stands for Flatten Your Node_modules.

-At the top level, it installs a chosen version of each package.
-All other versions are installed under the directory `node_modules/__fv_/<version>/<package_name>`.

-When necessary, packages have their own `node_modules` with symlinks/junctions inside pointing to dependencies inside `__fv_`.

 See [features](#features) for its key benefits.